 We also used the day to ask all pupils to sign a new acceptable use agreement and take part in our online safety survey, the results of which will be published soon.
 Some classes designed online safety posters and Mr Martin will be back in the future to choose the winners.

 On the last day of school before Christmas, Bowmandale received a visit from a very special visitor: E-safety Santa!
 Santa talked to all the children about staying safe on the internet and particularly on the new games and devices they might get for Christmas.
 He told everyone about the age ratings on social media and games.

 This year for Safer Internet Day, we took part is a series of activities to raise awareness about E-safety.
 Miss Brewster asked everyone to design online safety posters to promote online safety in school.
 All the teachers chose the best posters from their class, then Miss Brewster and Mr Towers chose the final winners.

 The Key Stage 1 winner was Freddie and the runner up was Connie.
 Key Stage 2's winner was Richanne and the runner up was Tyra-Jo.
 All the winners and runners up were presented with a certificate and the winners also received a book token.

 Some classes watched a video about thinking carefully about things they see and do online and to try to 'see the bigger picture'.
 There was also an opportunity for some classes to do the Hour of Code.

-As part of Safer Internet Day, Mr Towers prepared an E-Safety survey to ask Key Stage 2 about cyber bullying and reporting.
-The teachers will use the information we collected to help plan and to know what to do help keep everyone safe.
-You can download the survey below.
+As part of Safer Internet Day, we ask all Key Stage 2 pupils about about their internet use, cyber bullying and reporting.
+The teachers use the information we collect to help plan lessons and help keep everyone safe.
+You can download the 2017 survey below.

 The websites below give you all the information you need to stay safe online.
 They cover a range of topics including cyber bullying, social networking, games, chat and more.
 Some sites let you report something that upsets or frightens you online.